ARTICLE

 VII.
 Hexagrams of the Empty

-Luo Pan compass details - Feng Shui
+Details of divisions in Luo Pan compass - Feng Shui

-In a productive cycle, elements follows the ordering ... » Metal » Water » Wood » Fire » Earth » Metal » ...
+In a productive cycle, the elements follows the ordering ... » Metal » Water » Wood » Fire » Earth » Metal » ...
 For instance, the year of the Earth Rooster and the following, Metal Dog, are both assigned to NE1 orientation, under the influence of Chen Thunder ☳ trigram (EH).
 The productive cycle of Dog (Metal) begins under that direction.
 In the following one, NE2, other three years of the cycle are marked (Water, Wood and Fire Dog).
 Next, in NE3 direction, the last year of the cycle is marked, Earth Dog, which completes the expression of the 5 elements.
-Then, the ring includes an interval, always meaning the end of a cycle and the beginning of another one (in the example, the beginning of Water Pig).
+Then, the ring includes an interval, which always announces the end of a cycle and the beginning of another one (in the example, the beginning of Water Pig).

 • 1 rank = 3 years of a same sign